 A classic red velvet is moist,as a subtle chocolate taste in it and is slightly sweet.
 It also subtle blend of chocolate cake and milk cake with a beautiful red colour.

 Original red velvet cake got its red colouring naturally without the aid of any artificial colour agent.
 The earliest cocoa/chocolate did not pass through the Dutch processing which involved treating cocoa with an alkalizing agent to modify it’s colour and give it a milder taste, thereby drastically reducing the red anthocyanin in cocoa.

 To get a red velvet cake way back then, the reaction of acidic vinegar and buttermilk with cocoa gave it’s red colour, made the cake moist and fluffy.
 To still get this natural colouring, one can use a non dutched cocoa or a cocoa that passed through broma processing.

 The first creation of red velvet was in 18th century, and the original recipe was created by the famous Waldorf Astoria Hotel in New York City,United States, it was first named the “confection Waldorf-Astoria cake” .

-During World War II, bakers used beat juice to enhance the colour of their cakes,hence some bakers started using beet juice as a added ingredient to their red velvet cakes.
+During World War 2, bakers used beet juice to enhance the colour of their cakes,hence some bakers started using beet juice as a added ingredient to their red velvet cakes.